sebastiancarlos/cl-yasboi/README.md

 ## Rationale

 Introductory Common Lisp texts rarely delve into the details of setting up a project.
-This boilerplate aims to fill a bit of that gap, showcasing up-to-date practices and tools.
+This boilerplate aims to fill that gap, showcasing up-to-date practices and tools.

 ## Running the Project From the Lisp REPL

 As Common Lisp is a REPL-heavy language, I'll describe first how to run the project from the REPL.

 **Note:** If you already have a working Lisp + Quicklisp + ASDF setup configured (***my man!***), you can skip to the end of this section.

-I assume you have a Common Lisp implementation installed (If not, go to your system's package manager and install one.
-I use Arch and SBCL, *btw*, so for me it's `pacman -S sbcl`).
+I assume you have a Common Lisp implementation installed (If not, check your system's package manager and install one.
+I use Arch (*btw*) and SBCL, so for me it's `pacman -S sbcl`).

 ### Setting up Quicklisp and ASDF